SIPC Exposes Phony "Look-Alike" Web Site

 Never underestimate the creativity and duplicity of con artists.
 They will do anything to separate you from your money and securities.
 In one case, a group of fraudsters created a fake mirror image of the Securities Investor Protection Corporation (SIPC)'s website and used the "look-alike" site to mislead investors.

-In order to warn investors about this scam, SIPC issued a press release which exposed a fictitious entity known as the International Brokers Association.
-The IBA website mimics almost exactly the look, feel, and content of SIPC's website with one notable exception.
+In order to warn investors about this scam, SIPC issued a press release which exposed a fictitious entity known as the International Brokerage Association ("IBA").
+The IBA website mimics almost exactly the look, feel, and content of SIPC's website – with one notable exception.
 In the "members" area of the SIPC website, investors can confirm whether a brokerage firm is a member of SIPC by doing a search against the SIPC database.
 The IBA website, by contrast, simply lists IBA's supposed members.
 Included among IBA's members are fraudulent firms that do not appear on SIPC's membership list and that are not registered with either the SEC or FINRA.

 Fraudsters have encouraged investors worldwide to use the IBA website to "verify" the legitimacy of fraudulent brokerage firms.
 But the IBA does not exist, and at least some of its so-called members are unlicensed, unregulated brokerage firms.